A guide to second hand used car parts

 Most sellers of second-hand car parts will offer a minimum of one-month guarantee on any replacement part.
 Nevertheless, the bigger and more expensive the part, the longer you should demand for a warranty or guarantee for assurance.

-At ASM Auto Recycling we offer a 90-day guarantee on all used car parts that we sell, giving you three months of genuine peace-of-mind at the wheel.
+At ASM Auto Recycling we offer a 90-day guarantee on all used car parts that we sell, giving you genuine peace-of-mind at the wheel.
 We believe this is very important in terms of quality control and ensuring more vehicles can stay on the road for longer.

 The car parts you shouldn’t buy second-hand